 The Cookie Sheet Activities Pre K- Kindergarten Bundle is guaranteed to keep those little learners engaged in learning early phonemic awareness, phonics and number skills.

 Not quite sure you want to print the activities yourself?
 When you order the Printed Cookie Sheet Activities I’ll mail you the colored templates printed on office paper, the colored pictures printed on 90 lb card stock and a red cookie painted cookie sheet.
-The Printed Bundle is also available in my online Teachers Pay Teacher store.
+The Printed Bundle is also available in my online Teachers Pay Teacher store or through the Make, Take & Teach website.

 There are several different ways to store your cookie sheet activities.
 I found that using the 15 x 11 1/2 x 3″ Sterilite containers work great.
 The templates, letters and pictures fit perfectly and stack nicely on a shelf.
 You can find the containers at Walmart or most any local department store.
 I created these stickers to fit the containers (they are contained in the pdf file and also included if you order the printed materials).